 Many people fail to recognize dog cold weather dangers.

 The recent cold snap in the U.S. has brought disturbing reports of dogs that have frozen to death when careless owners left them outside for too long.

-Even the hardiest of dogs needs to be protected when the temperature drops.
+You need to protect even the hardiest of dogs when the temperature drops.
 Some people mistakenly think a dog’s coat will provide adequate protection, but once the temperature drops under 30 degrees, dogs, like people, can experience hypothermia if left out in the cold for too long.

 Bottom line: If it’s too cold for you, it’s probably too cold for your dog.

 Prevent dog cold weather dangers with these tips:

 Alternating between your toasty cozy home and the chilly outdoors can make your dog’s skin dry.
 Consider adding a supplement with fish oil to help prevent your dog’s skin from getting dry and flaky.

 When your dog comes in from the snow, be sure to dry your dog’s coat immediately.

 If you have a dog with an undercoat, think Siberian husky, samoyed, Australian shepherd or Shiba Inu, you may not need to put your dog in a cold on frigid days.

 But if you have a short-haired dog with a single coat (such as Chihuahuas, Afghan hounds and Salukis), consider getting your pup a coat or sweater with a high collar that covers his body from his neck to the base of his tail.